Inkscape tutorial: Tips and Tricks

 Or, you can rotate from keyboard by pressing [ and ] (by 15 degrees) or Ctrl+[ and Ctrl+] (by 90 degrees).
 The same keys with Alt perform slow pixel-size rotation.

-Inkscape supports the Gaussian blur SVG filter, so you can easily create blurred drop shadows for objects.
+You can also easily create blurred drop shadows for objects manually with blur in the Fill and Stroke dialog.
 Select an object, duplicate it by Ctrl+D, press PgDown to put it beneath original object, place it a little to the right and lower than original object.
 Now open Fill And Stroke dialog and change Blur value to, say, 5.0.
 That's it!

 Placing text on a path